Financial Tools

 PK CONSULTING GROUP

-Financial tools for the implementation of investment plans
+Business tools for the implementation of investment plans

-Development Law - NSRF 2021-2027 - National Recovery and Resilience Plan
+Development Law NSRF 2021-2027 Recovery and Resilience Facility

 PK CONSULTING GROUP